Lea Gottlieb

-Lea Gottlieb (September 17, 1918 – November 17, 2012) was an Israeli fashion designer and businesswoman.
+Lea Gottlieb (לאה גוטליב; 17 September 1918 – 17 November 2012) was an Israeli fashion designer and businesswoman.
 She immigrated to Israel from Hungary after World War II, and founded the Gottex company.

 Biography

-Lea Lenke Roth (later Gottlieb) was born in Sajószentpéter, Hungary, the only daughter of a Jewish family.
+Lea Lenke Roth was born in Sajószentpéter, Hungary, the only daughter of a Jewish family.
 She was raised in poverty by an aunt.
 Before World War II began, she was planning to study chemistry, but could not continue higher studies in Budapest because of the quota on Jews accepted to academic institutions.
 After her marriage to Armin Gottlieb, she worked as a bookkeeper at the raincoat factory owned by her husband's family.

 During Germany's occupation of Hungary in the mid-1940s, her husband Armin was shipped to a labor camp.
 Gottlieb hid from the Nazis in Sajószentpéter and Budapest, moving from one hiding place to another with her daughters Miriam and Judith.
 At checkpoints, she hid her head in a bouquet of flowers to avoid being recognized as a Jew.
 Once, after seeing a Nazi with a pistol, she concealed herself and her children in a pit behind a house.

-Gottlieb died at her home in Tel Aviv on November 12, 2012 at the age of 94.
+Gottlieb died at her home in Tel Aviv on 17 November 2012, at the age of 94.